Free Gourd Craft Tutorials - Learn Carving, Painting Pyrography and Other Gourd Craft Techniques

 Methods of Application

-The acrylic pigment and dye inks are a very concentrated form of color, so you will be using very small amounts.
-For small areas you can begin by using one or two drops on a Cotton-tipped applicator or with a Taklon micro detail brush which are also useful for applying color to the very smallest area of your design.
+The dye inks are a very concentrated form of color, so you will be using very small amounts.
+For small areas you can begin by using one or two drops on a Cotton-tipped applicator, Fine Liner Fiber Applicator, Taklon micro detail brush or with the Taklon Tapered Brushes which are also useful for applying color to the very smallest area of your design.

 Applicator cubes are convenient for applying color to larger areas.
 The foam 1 inch applicator cubes are my favorite, because the foam easily conforms to any surface irregularities, resulting in a smoother more complete coverage.
 Simply apply several drops of dye to the foam surface, and apply to the gourd for smooth streak free color.
 To blend and even out the color intensity, try going over the dyed surface with the foam pad using a patting motion.
 When you are through, cover the applicator cube, storing the remaining dye for a future use.
 By storing the cube upside down the dye will remain at the top of the pad, ready for the next use.